 I was about to find out.

-Growing up, my parents didn’t go out of their ways to teach my sisters and I about Yugoslavia and what it meant to be Croatian, Serbian, from Bosnia etc. I suppose this holds more positives as I wasn’t told one side of the story from an early age and forced to believe it like a lot of people I grew up with.
+Growing up, my parents didn’t go out of their ways to teach my sisters and I about Yugoslavia and what it meant to be Croatian, Serbian, from Bosnia etc. I suppose this holds more positives as I wasn’t told one side of the story from an early age.
 I was able to learn in my own time, at my own pace and courtesy of my own curiosity when I was at the right age.
 So over the last 5 years, since leaving Australia I have been learning about the whole region’s past.
-As we know, there is always another side to the story we are told.

 ONE.
 VISIT MUSEUM OF YUGOSLAVIA & TITO’S GRAVE (HOUSE OF FLOWERS)